More U.S. businesses are becoming worker co-ops: Here’s why

 Time For Transition

-A handful of businesses in the U.S. were founded as worker cooperatives.
-But for the most part, cooperatives in the U.S. are born out of traditional workplaces like A Child’s Place, whose owners decide to sell the business to their employees.
+Many businesses in the U.S. were founded as worker cooperatives.
+But a growing portion–as many as 40%–of co-ops in the U.S. are born out of traditional workplaces like A Child’s Place, whose owners decide to sell the business to their employees.
 As baby boomers, who own around 12 million businesses across the U.S., prepare to retire, around 70% of their companies are expected to change hands.
 Increasingly, children are not taking over businesses from their parents, so small business owners must look to sell or risk closing down and losing all their assets from years of investment.

 But instead of selling to a private owner, there’s a real opportunity amid this “silver tsunami” to radically scale the presence of worker-owned cooperatives in the U.S. “Historically, co-ops do best when there’s a market failure,” says Melissa Hoover, founding executive director of DAWI.
 During the Great Depression, for instance, farmers struggling to access energy resources, set up electrical cooperatives that they collectively owned, and cooperative housing models took off in some cities.
 Nearly a century later, we’re living through our own version of market failure.
 As banks have consolidated, capital for small businesses has grown scarce.
 More small businesses are now closing than opening in the U.S., and jobs are consistently failing to provide livable wages to employees.